CityofPittsburgh/365-api/TOKEN.md

 SP_TOKEN={ New refresh token from step 4 }
 ```

 Update the values locally as well.
+You'll also need to udpate the config for [the pgh-works app](https://github.com/CityofPittsburgh/pgh-works), which communicates with SharePoint independently of 365-proxy.
 Lastly, update this README with the new refresh dates.